-Wrangell's Borough Assembly met for a regular meeting Tuesday, Jan.
-27 in the Assembly Chambers.
+Wrangell's Borough Assembly held its regular meeting Tuesday, April 14 in the Assembly Chambers.
 Click "more" to listen to audio of that meeting.

 Thanks to you and a wonderful community that believes in public radio, we hit our spring membership drive goal in just 7 days!
 Whether you called us on the phone, donated online, or stopped by the station, thank you for supporting KSTK so that KSTK can continue to support you.

 Wrangell school officials were caught off guard recently when the Alaska Senate Finance Committee proposed an additional cut to education funding.
 The budget amendment would cut $47.5 million from public schools statewide.

 The Wrangell Planning and Zoning Commission Thursday approved changes to Silvernail Work Road, the road that goes through the Marine Service Center.

 Federal child porn charges against former Wrangell doctor Greg Salard have led the state of Louisiana to revisit an old sexual assault investigation and charge him with aggravated rape.

 A former Wrangell doctor awaiting trial on child pornography charges is also wanted in Louisiana to face sexual assault charges.
 Greg Salard appeared in Juneau court Tuesday on a felony charge of a fugitive from justice.